scriptsandthings/macOS_smbx_things/README.md

 Sometimes, a setting of delayed_ack=1 or delayed_ack=2 will work best.

 It is important to also understand the impact of the change on other parts of the system.

+To query the current setting of the client, enter the following at the macOS command line:

+$ sudo sysctl net.inet.tcp.delayed_ack

+Example response:

+net.inet.tcp.delayed_ack: 3

+To change this setting, enter the following at the macOS command line:

+$ sudo sysctl -w net.inet.tcp.delayed_ack=0

+Example response:

+net.inet.tcp.delayed_ack: 3 -> 0

+To make the setting persist over a reboot (in macOS 10.14 and 10.15), edit the /etc/sysctl.conf file on the macOS client:

+- Create or edit the file at /etc/sysctl.conf

+- Add the following line:

+ net.inet.tcp.delayed_ack=0

 # Configure SMB Multichannel behavior - macOS 11.3+